alex-alina/habit-hop-client/README.md

 - React Testing Library

 ## Implemented Features:
 - Sign-up / Log-in
 - Log out
 - Goals page (a maximum of three goals can be added)
 - Add / edit / delete goal
-- Form validation
+- Forms validation (for all the forms used in the app)
+- User can add habits they want to build and habits they have but want to drop
+- Goal cards can expand to show overview of habits.

 ## Current work:

-- Testing existing functionality
+- Habits screen UI and functionality
+- Editing and deleting habits
-- Components development: Tooltip, Card, Expandable card
+- Components development: Tooltip, Expandable card
 - Features: user profile/settings, add a prompt to confirm user wants to delete goal
+- Filter goal cards display
 - Show / hide password functionality

 ## Future development and features

-- User can add / edit / delete habits for each goal
-- Use can add habits they want to build and habits they have but want to drop
 - User can fill in data for each habit practiced based on chosen units of measurement
 - User can see stats for each habit
 - Forgotten password functionality
-- Habits screen UI
 - Users can see the time lapsed between start and end dates on each goal card
 - Components needed for the new screen and functionality
 - Refreshing JWT